WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Why Now?

-The idea of reconverging HTTP and SIP is certainly not new, and indeed has been discussed in the hallways of IETF for many years.
-However, several significant limitations made this previously infeasibile:
+The idea of re-converging HTTP and SIP is certainly not new, and indeed has been discussed in the hallways of IETF for many years.
+However, several significant limitations made this previously infeasible:

 1. HTTP utilized TCP, which meant that it created head-of-line blocking which would delay lost packets rather than just discard